 When welding material 1/4" and over be careful about trying to put too much metal down in a single pass.
-Use multiple passes to complete the weld along with any necessary joint preparation.
+Use multiple passes to complete the weld along with any necessary joint preparation especially with wires of smaller diameter.
 As metal thickness goes up so does the number of required passes.
 Depending upon the wire diameter and power settings used, a 1/4" joint may only require 1 or 2 passes, but a 3/8" joint in plate metal or pipe will require not only beveling but 4 to 6 overlapping weld passes including a cap and root pass.